-Electronic Media and Mass Mailing Disclosure Disclaimer Requirements: All mass mailings and certain campaign ads must state "paid for by" adjacent to the name of the committee.
-This identification is also required on more than 200 substantially similar electronic messages sent to the public within a calendar month.
+Electronic Media and Mailing Disclaimer Requirements: All campaign ads must state "ad paid for by" adjacent to the name of the committee.
+This identification is also required on electronic messages sent to the public.
 For detailed advertising disclaimer requirements, See Chapter 2.

 "Express Advocacy" Definition Update: Communications that advocate support or opposition of a clearly identified candidate or ballot measure contain "express advocacy" in certain circumstances.
-The definition of "express advocacy" in Regulation 18225 was amended to include communications made within 60 days prior to the candidate's or ballot measure's election when, taken as a whole, unambiguously urge a particular result in an election.
+The definition of "express advocacy" was amended to include communications made within 60 days prior to the candidate's or ballot measure's election when, taken as a whole, unambiguously urge a particular result in an election.
 (See Chapter 1 for more information.)